-Summary: In today’s podcast episode, Beate Chelette from Chelette Enterprises and Stephen Halasnik from Financing Solutions discuss how to grow your business strategically using the three pillars of alignment.
+Summary: In today’s podcast episode, Beate Chelette from Chelette Enterprises and Stephen Halasnik from Financing Solutions discuss how to grow your business strategy using the three pillars of alignment.
 These solutions are helping small business owners connect people to their businesses.

 Developing Your Business

 The first pillar of alignment is to develop the business.
 Business development should be an ongoing process and should align with the overall growth strategy for the business.
 Every business starts with a basic idea.
-Operating processes, systems, and teams are built around a business’s various ideas and target audience.
+Operating processes, systems, and teams are built around a business’s various ideas and target audiences.
 Small businesses benefit from brainstorming multiple ideas and narrowing them down to the most valuable few.
-Once a business idea is chosen, it then must decide the business offer.
+Once a business idea is chosen, it then must decide on the business offer.
 The business offer is what is going to be sold and how it will be marketed.

 After developing an offer, small business owners should put systems into place that support the idea and offer.
 Systems put into place should include customer relationship management (CRM) as well as lead generation.
 Small businesses can see exponential growth by putting systems into place that identify the platform and methods in which the business connects with most of its customers.
 When building systems, it is also important to keep in mind the people using the systems.
 If systems or processes aren’t accessible or appropriate for the individuals using them, the intended organizational benefit of the system becomes useless.

 How Workplace Unification Can Grow Your Small Business

 The second pillar of alignment for business growth is workplace unification.
 Workplace unification involves figuring out what systems, processes, and procedures need to be put into place to support employees and teams.
 Systems allow teams in the workplace to operate more efficiently.